1571859588/1571859588.github.io/_pages/about.md

 ## Education

 - **The Beijing University of Posts and Telecommunications**
-  - M.S. in Integrated Circuits Engineering, 2025.8 - Present
+  - M.E. in Integrated Circuits Engineering, 2025.8 - Present
 - **The South China Normal University**
   - B.Eng. in Software Engineering, 2021.9 - 2025.6